CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-2/Bonding-Link-Aggregation.md

 ### Custom Hashing

-Custom hashing is supported on Mellanox switches running Cumulus Linux 3.7.11 and later.
+Custom hashing is supported on Mellanox switches.

+In Cumulus Linux 3.7.11 and later, you can configure which fields are used in the packet hash calculation.
+For example, if you do not want to use source or destination port numbers in the hash calculation, you can disable the Source port and Destination port fields.

-You can configure the following fields on which to hash:
+You can configure the following fields:

 - Source MAC
 - Destination
 - Source IP
 - Destination IP
 - Ether type
-- Vlan ID
+- VLAN ID
 - Source port
 - Destination port
 - L3 protocol

 To configure custom hash, edit the `/usr/lib/python2.7/dist-packages/cumulus/__chip_config/mlx/datapath.conf` file:

-1. Enable custom hashing by uncommenting the line `lag_hash_config.enable = true`.
+1. To enable custom hashing, uncomment the `lag_hash_config.enable = true` line.
 2. To enable a field, set the field to `true`.
 To disable a field, set the field to `false`.
 3. Restart the `switchd` service: